What is Inventory Turnover?

 However, there are certain exceptions to this.
 For example, the automobile industry has low inventory turnover rates because nobody buys a car a month after getting a new one.
 Other industries are exceptions to the rule.

 If the inventory turnover ratio of your business is too high, it does not mean that your business is doing good sales.
 It means that your company cannot keep up with the market demands.
-In such cases, the purchasing department needs to meet the sales department and get knowledge about the demand and modify purchasing plans accordingly.
+In such cases, the purchasing department needs to meet the sales department, know about the demand, and modify purchasing plans accordingly.

 High-volume, low-margin industries such as food industries and clothing industries usually have a high turnover ratio.
 Low-volume, high-margin industries such as automobile industries and jewellery industries have a low turnover ratio.

 You have to consider various factors, including customer preferences, seasons, sales patterns, etc., to determine the ways to manage your inventory and maintain a healthy inventory turnover ratio.
 In some cases, business owners use the cost-to-retail method of inventory management that measures the ending inventory value by calculating the ratio of the inventory cost to the retail price.

 What Can I Do If My Inventory Turnover Ratio is Low?

 If your company’s inventory turnover ratio is low, you need to analyse your and your competitors’ inventory.
 Do your competitors have some other more popular products?
 Are they offering a lesser price for the same product?
 Are they sourcing products from a cheaper supplier?

 Once you get the answers to these questions, you have to modify your sales strategy.
 If there is a new, more popular product in the market, you can give away the product that you already have with the new product for free.
 This way, you can deplete the inventory.
 You can also offer discounts and offers on the product for more movement.
 You can also stop ordering the product in earlier quantities.